(1) Market survey for new materials and development of new supply sources.

 - List of available materials

-- Purchase Manager is authorized to sign the purchase order.
+- The purchase Manager is authorized to sign the purchase order.

 - If the supplier fails to supply the materials within the specified time, as mentioned in the delivery schedule, the same order can be placed on another supplier and the first order can be canceled or withheld.